Interested in receiving our newsletters?Sign Up NowFor Email Newsletters you can trust.

 The resident program at His Mansion lasts 12 months.
-One month of induction and preparation is followed by three phases that last roughly four months each.
-Residents commit to stay at His Mansion for at least one year.
 Read more about our residential program here.

 What are the things that a resident CANNOT bring if they are accepted to His Mansion?

-TV’s, CD’s, Tapes, CD players, MP3 Players, or any personal electronic equipment or small appliances.
+- TVs, CDs, DVDs, CD players, MP3 Players, Cell Phones, or any personal electronic equipment or small appliances

-Sugar products are NOT permitted (this includes sugar substitutes).
+- No sugar products are permitted (this includes sugar substitutes)

 Who should consider serving at His Mansion?